masagrator/FPSLocker-Warehouse/FORMAT.md

 ```

 What should be written in each dict depends on `type`.
+List of commands accepted by all keys except `MASTER_WRITE`:

 > type: write